tommyks/Azure-Honey-Pot-/README.md

 <img width="566" height="554" alt="image" src="https://github.com/user-attachments/assets/a0038d5d-3d0e-4b7f-8cbe-b980aa009fc4" />

+# Connecting to the virtual machine
 Now I'll connect to the virtual machine that was created to also allow any traffic through the firewall.
 <img width="810" height="298" alt="image" src="https://github.com/user-attachments/assets/6f60b326-a2f3-4b76-afe5-aede8cc7d318" />

 Now I'll ping the virtual machine from my own device to ensure that the VM is reachable over the internet.
 <img width="682" height="473" alt="image" src="https://github.com/user-attachments/assets/8105824f-91a0-4004-a6f5-d8119353491a" />

+# Log analysis and Sentinel
 Next I'll need to connect a log analysis workspace to a SIEM (Microsoft Sentinel) and install/configure Windows Security Events.
 <img width="2524" height="1008" alt="image" src="https://github.com/user-attachments/assets/c4284035-884e-48fb-9a57-ab996cd76af5" />